-3. CONTRACT TERM; RENEWAL; EXTENSION: The term of this Contract shall be determined in accordance with the category that has been identified as applicable to this Contract below:
+3. CO NTRACT TERM; RENEWAL; EXTENSION: The term of this Contract shall be determined in ordance with the category that has been identified as applicable to this Contract below: Term Contract Initial Contract Term: This Contract becomes effective on and extends for a period of year(s).

-Term Contract 4 V I

-Initial Contract Term: This Contract becomes effective on award and extends for a period of 1 year(s).

 Renewal Term: This Contract may be renewed upon the mutual written consent of the Agency, and the Vendor, with approval of the Purchasing Division and the Attorney General's office (Attorney General approval is as to form only).
-Any request for renewal must be submitted to the Purchasing Division Director thirty (30) days prior to the expiration date of the initial contract term or appropriate renewal term.
+Any request for renewal should be submitted to the Purchasing Division thirty (30) days prior to the expiration date of the initial contract term or appropriate renewal term.
 A Contract renewal shall be in accordance with the terms and conditions of the original contract.
-Renewal of this Contract is limited to 2 successive one (1) year periods.
+Renewal of this Contract is limited to successive one (1) year periods or multiple renewal periods of less than one year, provided that the multiple renewal periods do not exceed months in total.
 Automatic renewal of this Contract is prohibited.
 Notwithstanding the foregoing, Purchasing Division approval is not required on agency delegated or exempt purchases.
 Attorney General approval may be required for vendor terms and conditions.

-Reasonable Time Extension: At the sole discretion of the Purchasing Division Director, and with approval from the Attorney General's office (Attorney General approval is as to form only), this Contract may be extended for a reasonable time after the initial Contract term or after any renewal term as may be necessary to obtain a new contract or renew this Contract.
-Any reasonable time extension shall not exceed twelve (12) months.
-Vendor may avoid a reasonable time extension by providing the Purchasing Division Director with written notice of Vendor's desire to terminate this Contract 30 days prior to the expiration of the then current term.
-During any reasonable time extension period, the Vendor may terminate this Contract for any reason upon giving the Purchasing Division Director 30 days written notice.
-Automatic extension of this Contract is prohibited.
-Notwithstanding the foregoing, Purchasing Division approval is not required on agency delegated or exempt purchases, but Attorney General approval may be required.

 Release Order Limitations: In the event that this contract permits release orders, a release order may only be issued during the time this Contract is in effect.
 Any release order issued within one year of the expiration of this Contract shall be effective for one year from the date the release order is issued.
 No release order may be extended beyond one year after this Contract has expired.

-П Fixed Period Contract: This Contract becomes effective upon Vendor's receipt of of the notice to proceed and must be com pleted within days
+Fixed Period Contract: This Contract becomes effective upon Vendor's receipt of the notice to proceed and must be completed within days.
 One Time Purchase: The term of this Contract shall run from the issuance of the Purchase Order until all of the goods contracted for have been delivered, but in no event shall this Contract extend for more than one fiscal year.
 Other: See attached.
-4. receiv ICE TO PROCEED: Vendor shall begin performance of this Contract immediately upon ring notice to proceed unless otherwise instructed by the Agency.
-Unless otherwise specified, the executed Purchase Order will be considered notice to proceed 5.
-NTITIES: The quantities required under this Contract shall be determined in accordance with tegory that has been identified as applicable to this Contract below. ✓ Open End Contract: Quantities listed in this Solicitation are approximations only, based on estimates supplied by the Agency.
+TCCCIVI CE TO PROCEED: Vendor shall begin performance of this Contract immediately upon ng notice to proceed unless otherwise instructed by the Agency.
+Unless otherwise specified, by executed Purchase Order will be considered notice to proceed NTITIES: The quantities required under this Contract shall be determined in accordance e category that has been identified as applicable to this Contract below.
+Open End Contract: Quantities listed in this Solicitation are approximations only, based on estimates supplied by the Agency.
 It is understood and agreed that the Contract shall cover the quantities actually ordered for delivery during the term of the Contract, whether more or less than the quantities shown.
-Service: The scope of the service to be provided will be more clearly defined in the specifications included herewith.
-Combined Service and Goods: The scope of the service and deliverable goods to be provided will be more clearly defined in the specifications included herewith.
-One Time Purchase: This Contract is for the purchase of a set quantity of goods that are identified in the specifications included herewith.
-Once those items have been delivered, no additional goods may be procured under this Contract without an appropriate change order approved by the Vendor, Agency, Purchasing Division, and Attorney General's office.